triton-droids/simulation/task2/tips.md

 ---

-## Intuition

-1. **Capturing multimodality:** The policy can **spread probability mass over multiple plausible actions**, instead of averaging them.
-2. **Modeling uncertainty:** The variance allows the network to **express confidence**.
-Low variance for consistent expert behavior; high variance where the expert is variable.

----

 ## Negative Log-Likelihood (NLL) with a Gaussian Actor

 A **Gaussian actor** learns to predict a **distribution over actions** for each state rather than a single deterministic action.
 This allows the policy to capture the variability in expert demonstrations instead of averaging multiple plausible actions, which can produce invalid results.